DaveBackus/Data_Bootcamp_Book/py-fun2.md

 **Digression.**  When we wrote this code, we used the variable name `yield` instead of `ytm`.
 Spyder marked this as `invalid syntax` with a warning sign to the left of the text.
 Evidently the name `yield` is reserved for something else.
 As general rule, it's a good idea to pay attention to the hints like this.

-**Exercise.** In Portugal and Greece, policymakers have suggested reducing their debt by cutting the coupon payments and extending the maturity.
-How much do we reduce the value of the debt if we reduce the coupons to 2 and increase the maturity to 20?

 **Loop with condition.**  Sometimes we want to go through a loop until some condition is met.
 This combination of a loop and a condition requires an extra level of indenting.
 It also introduces a new ingredient:  the `break` statement, which tells Python to exit the loop.